apache/incubator-hivemall/docs/gitbook/eval/multilabel_classification_measures.md

 { 2* \sum_i |l_i \cap p_i | + \sum_i |l_i - p_i| + \sum_i |p_i - l_i| }
 $$

+> #### Caution
+> Hivemall also provides `f1score` function, but it is old function to obtain F1-score.
+The value of `f1score` is based on set operation.
+So, we recommend to use `fmeasure` function to get F1-score based on this article.

 The following query shows the example to obtain F1-score.

 ```sql